abishek5225/Image-Generator/README.md

 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Dark Mode**: Toggle between light and dark themes for comfortable viewing

-## 🏗️ Project Structure

-The project follows a client-server architecture: